SUPERSTORE & DC BARGAINING INFORMATION

 Union Bargaining Team

-Our union Bargaining Team will be comprised of UFCW Local 247 members supported by union leadership and staff.
-It is our goal to have at least one member from each location in the province on the Bargaining Team.
+Our union Bargaining Team is comprised of UFCW Local 247 members supported by union leadership and staff.

-Within the Bargaining Team, we will have a large Bargaining Committee that meets face-to-face with the company.
-There will also be a larger Bargaining Council made up of members whose role is to provide updates, gather feedback, and engage members along the way.
+Within the Bargaining Team, have a large Bargaining Committee: the group that meets face-to-face with the company.
+We also have an even larger Bargaining Council, made up of members whose role is to provide updates, gather feedback, and engage members along the way.

 Who is on the Bargaining Team?